October 18th, 2022: General Assembly

 - Open to all partners and members of the Belgian, Dutch, German and Swiss initiatives on sustainable cocoa

-The National Initiatives on Sustainable Cocoa in Europe (ISCOs) are glad to announce a jointly organized live learning conference which will take place in Brussels on September 1st.
-The ISCOnference aims to inspire and empower ISCO members to adopt, strengthen and scale sustainable approaches.
+The National Initiatives on Sustainable Cocoa in Europe (ISCOs) jointly organized a live learning conference on living income in Brussels on September 1st.
+The ISCOnference aimed to inspire and empower ISCO members to adopt, strengthen and scale sustainable approaches.

-The event will feature panels and presentations by ISCO members and other high-level speakers from both consuming and producing countries.
-As poverty is often seen as the root cause of the social and environmental challenges within the sector, the event will put Living Income at the center, making links with the challenges of deforestation, child labour and traceability.
+The event featured panels and presentations by ISCO members and other high-level speakers from both consuming and producing countries.
+As poverty is often seen as the root cause of the social and environmental challenges within the sector, the event put Living Income at the center, making links with the challenges of deforestation, child labour and traceability.